Get a demo of Culture Amp

 How does Computer Software Central Europe compare?

-People in Computer Software Central Europe were much more positive than average regarding Growth.
+People in Computer Software Central Europe were much more positive than average regarding Voice, Growth, and Your Manager.

 On the lower side, people in Computer Software Central Europe had much lower favorable scores than average in Equity, Action, and Company Performance.

-People working in Computer Software Central Europe are more engaged than Nonprofit Organization Management Europe and Hungary.
-People working in Computer Software Central Europe are less engaged than Automotive & Machinery Oceania, Computer Software France, Creative & Media Southeast Asia, and Education Australia.
+People working in Computer Software Central Europe are more engaged than Nonprofit Organization Management United Kingdom, Creative & Media Central Europe, Manufacturing Japan, and Computer Software Benelux.
+People working in Computer Software Central Europe are less engaged than Financial Services United Kingdom, Technology, Science, Research Germany, Finance DACH, and Information Technology & Services (500-1000).

 How long do people stay?